Extraordinary Meeting (2025)

 bg-image

-Why are we having two meetings?
+Why are we having the Extraordinary Meeting?

 This is required constitutionally to transition to the new legal entity.